Renault Megane hatchback - Engines, drive & performance

 The Renault Megane engines are reasonably powerful, but handling and gearbox not the best

-The Renault Megane can be chosen with one of two engines, a diesel and a petrol, while a plug-in hybrid is also offered.
-The first is the dCi 115 diesel, and there’s also a 138bhp 1.3-litre petrol, badged TCe 140.
+The diesel is badged dCi 115, and there’s also a 138bhp 1.3-litre petrol, badged TCe 140.
 It’s the petrol model, unsurprisingly, that’s the better of the two to drive and significantly faster too.
 The TCe 140 accelerates from 0-62mph in 9.4 seconds, while the diesel dCi 115 takes 11.1 seconds.
+E-Tech versions are the most powerful but the heaviest too, so they match the petrol’s acceleration figure.

 The 113bhp dCi 115 Megane is pretty good to drive, but it's still not quite as satisfying as a Ford Focus or Volkswagen Golf for keen drivers and feels somewhat sluggish.
 Most rivals offer a version with 148bhp, or even more in the case of the sporty versions, so keeping up with traffic on faster roads can feel like hard work.